As an international student, can I return home or travel outside Canada during my studies?

 - a valid passport or travel document;

-- a valid study permit if you are returning to study in Canada; and
+- a valid study permit if you are returning to study in Canada;

-- your previous visa has expired; or
+- your visa has expired; or

 Answers others found useful